 However, this isn't the only option.
-'Astronomers can apply themselves to many careers,' assures Dr North so don't worry if academia isn't for you.
-Being highly digitally competent astronomers can find work within IT-related fields such as data science or programming and developing astronomy-related software.
+‘As with all physics-related degrees, the skills learned are broad, and graduates of astronomy or astrophysics go on to a very wide a range of careers' assures Dr North so don't worry if academia isn't for you.
+Being highly digitally competent, astronomers can find work within IT-related fields such as data science or programming and developing astronomy-related software.
 Being able to process and interpret large sets of data lends itself to jobs in finance and law.
 You could also work in public outreach, visiting schools or working in museums, visitor centres and planetariums.
 If you're a confident speaker, you could work within science communications or if you have a flair for writing or presenting you may want to consider a career a science writer.

 Find out more

 - Gain an insight into the science and pharmaceuticals sector.